gracelang/language/spec.md

     var sum := 0
     def summingBlock : Block<Number,Number> =
-        { i:Number ->  sum := sum + i }
+        { i : Number ->  sum := sum + i }
     summingBlock.apply(4)       // sum now 4
     summingBlock.apply(32)      // sum now 36

 Blocks are lexically scoped inside their containing method or block.
-A “naked” block literal, that is, a block literal that is neither the target of a method request nor an argument, is a syntax error.

 The body of a block consists of a sequence of declarations and expressions.
 An empty body is allowed, and is equivalent to `done`.